yektt/ManAnime-proposal/Proposal.md

 1. For writing comments asynchronously,
 2. For writing replies asynchronously,
 3. For submitting ratings & reviews asynchronously,
-4. For checking if any of the checkboxes are clicked
+4. For controlling if any of the checkboxes are clicked in:
+  * search page: for advanced search,
+  * rating & reviews tab: for categorizing the review.
 5. For adding or deleting a character to a manga or an anime in adding anime or manga pages,
 6. For searching for an anime or a manga asynchronously in the search page;
     - Results will change with every character entered in the search bar.